NeotokyoRebuild/neo/CONTRIBUTING.md

     * For release builds, it is identical to `static_cast`
   * `neo::bit_cast`:
     * Well-formed type punning helper.
 Mostly used to avoid UB in the SDK code.
-    * For the general case, it is a constexpr wrapper for `std::bit_cast` if it's available, but will also support `memcpy` based conversions for when this is not the case (either `std::bit_cast` unavailable or its constraints not satisfied).
+    * Wrapper for `std::bit_cast` when it's available, else will fall back to `memcpy` based conversions (for example on the steamrt3 default GCC compiler).
     * For debug builds, a runtime assertion test is available as an additional parameter:
       * `auto output = neo::bit_cast<T>(BC_TEST(input, expectedOutput));`
       * When replacing ill-formed type puns, this test syntax can be used to ensure the output of `neo::bit_cast<T>(input)` remains identical to `expectedOutput`